SynapseWeb/PyReconstruct/manual/readme.md

 ### Open (Ctrl+O)

 Allows you to open an existing series.
-You are prompted to locate the .ser file for your desired series.
-PyReconstruct can open both JSON and XML series, but JSON files are strongly preferred.
+You are prompted to locate the .jser file for your desired series.

 ### Save (Ctrl+S)

-Saves data to the section file for the current section and the series file.
-Please note that this is also done automatically when switching sections.
+Saves data to the .jser file.

+### Save as...

+Allows the user to select the location to save

 ### Export Series